-The Agency will enter into a Loan Agreement, dated as of May 1, 2012 (the "Loan Agreement"), with the College, under which the Agency will agree to lend to the College the proceeds of the Bonds and in consideration of the loan the College will agree to make payments to the Trustee (the "Loan Repayments") in such amounts and at such times as are required to provide for timely payment of the principal of and interest on the Bonds.
-As evidence of its unconditional, general obligation to repay the loan under the Loan Agreement, the College will execute and deliver to the Agency its promissory note (the "Note").
+The Agency will enter into a Loan Agreement, dated as of November 1, 2015 (the "Loan Agreement"), with the College, under which the Agency will agree to lend to the College the proceeds of the Bonds and in consideration of the loan the College will agree to make payments to the Trustee (the "Loan Repayments") in such amounts and at such times as are required to provide for timely payment of the principal of and the premium, if any, and interest on the Bonds.
+As evidence of its unconditional obligation to repay the loan under the Loan Agreement, the College will execute and deliver to the Agency its promissory note (the "Note").